vanvalenlab/intro-to-deepcell/pretrained_models/README.md

 The Mesmer model performs whole-cell segmentation of multiplexed tissue imaging data.

 Data format: The Mesmer model expects two channels of imaging data.
 The first channel must be a nuclear channel (such as DAPI).
 The second channel must be a membrane or cytoplasmic channel (such as E-Cadherin).
-If you did not acquire a membrane channel in a particular experiment, you instead supply an empty channel and the model will default to nuclear segmentation for the nuclei in the image.
+If you did not acquire a membrane channel in a particular experiment, you can instead supply an empty channel and the model will default to nuclear segmentation for the nuclei in the image.

 Image types: The Mesmer model was trained on [TissueNet](https://datasets.deepcell.org/), and thus is optimized for segmenting multiplexed tissue samples.
 It will **not** perform well on data from other modalties, such as H&E, IHC, cell culture, etc.

-Image resolution: For optimal results, the supplied data should have a physical size of 0.5um per pixel.
+Image resolution: Specify the image resolution that is closest to the resolution your data was acquired at.

 Outputs: The Mesmer model produces two segmentation masks.
 The first segmentation mask contains the whole-cell predictions, and the second contains the nuclear predictions.
 Within the masks, each cell is assigned a unique integer value, with the pixels which belong to each cell being given that value.